> Martin Carthy > Songs > Mermaid

 The Clancy Brothers with Louis Killen sang The Mermaid in 1973 on their Vanguard album Greatest Hits.

 Johnny Doughty sang The Mermaid to Mike Yates at home in Brighton, Sussex, in summer 1976.
-This recording was released a year later on Doughty’s Topic album of traditional songs from the Sussex coast, Round Rye Bay for More.
-Mike Yates commented in the sleeve notes:
+This recording was released a year later on Doughty’s Topic album of traditional songs from the Sussex coast, Round Rye Bay for More and in 2015 on the Musical Traditions anthlogy of songs and recitations from the Mike Yates collections, I Wish There Was No Prisons.
+Mike Yates noted on the original album:

 There is an old belief among sailors that the sighting of a mermaid is an omen of impending doom.
 However, our present song has not been traced prior to the mid-18th century when it was printed as The Seamen’s Distress in The Glasgow Lasses Garland, a Newcastle chapbook of c.
 1765.
 In North America the song appeared on at least three commercial 78 rpm records during the 1920s and 30s.
 The Carter Family sang it for Bluebird as Waves on the Sea whilst Ernest Stoneman recorded it as The Sailor’s Song and, with his Blue Ridge Corn Shuckers, as The Raging Sea, How it Roars (Victor), a version now reissued by Rounder Record.